The Research behind ECAP

-School of Social Welfare researchers from the University of Kansas conducted an intense study to evaluate ECAP.
-Through a pre/ post study, they compared the results of placements that were made with and without ECAP.
-They found that:
+School of Social Welfare researchers from the University of Kansas conducted a research study to evaluate ECAP's effectiveness for improving outcomes for children and families.
+Their pre/post study compared the results of placements that were made with ECAP to those made without.
+Below is a summary of the results of this study.

-- Children placed with ECAP had fewer disruptions, experiencing 22.5% better placement stability.
+had fewer disruptions and experienced 22.5% better placement stability.

 The researchers also studied over 22,000 past placement records to identify how certain characteristics affect placement stability.
 ECAP’s algorithms were adjusted to reflect this new information and to make it even more effective.